column one text

 DYLAN ROCHE can be contacted at info@rterroir.ca.

-ELIANA BRAY can be contacted at eliana@rterroir.ca.
+EMILY ZIFF can be contacted at emily@rterroir.ca.

-ANGIE PAUL, Tasting Room Supervisor
+ANGIE PAUL, Tasting Room Associate

 Angie first caught the wine bug 15 years ago while visiting the Okanagan during the Summer Wine Festival.
 Since then she has relocated and has completed her WSET Level 3 and is currently working on her Italian Wine Scholar course through the Wine Scholar Guild.
 When she isn’t working or studying about wine, she is running her own Interior Design company.